Michigan Avenue Trust Company (Chicago, IL)

 Article Text

-BANK LOSS, $1,000,000.
-Chicago Trust Company Suffers Through Closing.
-CHICAGO, Ill., July 23.-The loss to the Michigan Avenue Trust Company Bank, which was closed Thursday in the absence of its president.
-Warren C. Spurgin, will be more than $1,000,000. and may reach $1.500,000.
-These figures were given out by George M. Reynolds, chairman of the Continental and Commercial National Bank's board of directors and uncle of Spurgin, who has not been located.
-No action has been taken against Spurgin.
-At a meeting of depositors, it was decided to try to save the bank. rather than force it into the hands of a receiver.
-The bank had close to $4,000.000 in deposits and the auditor has found $214,000 in cash and a quantity of stocks and bonds.
-The Michigan Avenue Trust had no connection with any other Chicago bank and was not a member of the clearing house association.
+Doors Of Chicago Bank Close With Loss Of $1,000,000 CHICAGO, July 22.-The loss to the Michigan Avenue Trust company bank. which was closed Thursday in the absence of its president, Warren C. Spurgin, will be more than $1,000,000 and may reach $1,500,000.
+These figures were given out tonight by G. M. Reynolds. chairman of the Continental and Commercial National bank's board of directors and uncle of Spurgin, who had not been located up to a late hour tonight.
+No action has been taken against Spurgin and the audit of the bank's books continued today.
+1 At a meeting of depositors it was decided to try to save the bank rather than force it into the hands of a receiver.
+The bank had close to $4,000,000 in deposits and the auditor has found $214,000 in cash and a quantity of stocks and bonds.

 Click image to open full size in new tab